I was loading my dishwasher this morning and fighting with a plate that refused to fit in.

 To achieve my goal of writing this blog, I had to find a way.

 Firstly, I had to mentally commit.
-To do that required me to push aside my first thoughts that crowded my mind.
-Those were the thoughts that were telling me to just leave it until next week.
+Committing required me to push aside my first thoughts that crowded my mind.
+Those were the thoughts telling me to just leave it until next week.

-I determined I did need to find a way to achieve this goal as I knew, aside from any other reasons, it would be a great distraction from my pain.
+I also decided I did need to find a way to achieve this goal as I knew, aside from any other reasons, it would be a great distraction from my pain.